hashkanna/CarND-Behavioral-Cloning/README.md

 Not sure if this will help.
 Ignoring it for now.
 Will revisit later if needed.

 #### Data Transformation
-Perform RGB -> YUV transformation.
+- Perform RGB -> YUV transformation.
-Choose a particular Region of Interest from each image.
+- Choose a particular Region of Interest from each image.
-Resize the image to 66x200 to adapt to NVIDIA Network Architecture
+- Resize the image to 66x200 to adapt to NVIDIA Network Architecture.

 ### Model